Atkin Chambers is pleased to be a recommended chambers in The Legal 500 Asia Pacific 2022 rankings with 12 members […]

-Simon Lofthouse is widely recognised as a leading domestic and international lawyer with particular expertise in construction, energy, natural resources and professional negligence.
-As in previous years, Simon is highly recommended in these fields by the leading legal directories, Chambers and Partners and Legal 500, both in their UK editions and those published internationally.
+Simon Lofthouse QC is widely-recognised as a leading domestic and international lawyer with particular expertise in construction, energy, natural resources and professional negligence.
+As in previous years, Simon is highly-recommended in these fields by the leading legal directories, Chambers and Partners and The Legal 500, both in their UK editions and those published internationally.
 He is highlighted as “ferociously intelligent, an absolutely formidable advocate” and noted as being “excellent legally, technically and commercially” (Chambers and Partners).

 His practice covers international and domestic litigation and arbitration acting for governments, corporations and professionals.
-The range of disputes frequently involves engineering or construction projects, transport, professional negligence, information technology, process or energy projects.
+The range of disputes frequently involves engineering or construction projects, transport, professional negligence, information technology or energy projects.

-The range of disputes covered is extensive, examples include large commercial developments both domestically and internationally (new-build and refurbishment), complex infrastructure works, including track installation, repair and upgrading, IT systems and installations, powers station disputes (both as to construction and operation including waste to energy plants), waste and water treatment technology, oil and gas platforms, piling operations onshore and offshore, construction of roads and ships, PFI’s, PPP’s, pipe laying, tunnels, pumping stations, coastal defences and effluent and airport terminals.
+The range of disputes covered is extensive, examples include large commercial developments both domestically and internationally (new-build and refurbishment), complex infrastructure works, including track installation, repair and upgrading, IT systems and installations, powers station disputes (both as to construction and operation including waste-to-energy plants), waste and water treatment technology, oil and gas platforms, piling operations onshore and offshore, construction of roads and ships, PFI/PPP, pipe laying, tunnels, pumping stations, coastal defences and effluent, and airport terminals.

 Simon also accepts appointments either as a sole arbitrator or as part of a panel and is, of course, familiar with the established domestic and international rules.